Sore Muscles – What Really Helps? The Gentle Solution for 2025

 - Prevention is key: Intelligent training planning prevents 70% of all complaints

-- Active regeneration: Moderate exercise accelerates healing
+- Active regeneration: Moderate movement accelerates healing

-- Holistic approach: nutrition, sleep and stress management are equally important
+- Holistic approach: Nutrition, sleep and stress management are equally important

 ****Frequently Asked Questions